gotflo/Pokedex/README.md

 All of this is designed to provide an intuitive and enjoyable experience.
 By tapping on a Pokémon’s image, users can also hear its cry, making the application more interactive and immersive.

 You can download the app by checking the releases of this repository !
-(Comming soon...)
+(Coming soon...)

 ![Image Alt](https://github.com/sweethehe/Pokedex/blob/main/Pokedex_presentation.pdf)